LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Note that the public key used to sign the pack archive must be already present in your local system.

+Downloading pack archives may require passing extra command-line options to `curl` for e.g. authentication.
+For example, assume that a private token header must be used to access the download server:

+	| ?- packs::install(foo, bar, 1:1:2, [curl('--header "PRIVATE-TOKEN: foobar42"')]).

 To uninstall a pack that you no longer need, use the `packs::uninstall/1-2` predicates.
 By default, only packs with no dependent packs can be uninstalled.